douglord.com

 Ranking for your own name when someone else has it

 A real case in entity architecture.
 Two people share the name Doug Lord.
 One is a 45-year coastal engineer with decades of government citations.
 The other builds digital authority systems.
-This is what happened when I fixed my structured data — including the regression three days later, and what that means for how long this actually takes.
+This is what happened when I fixed my structured data: the regression three days later, the crawler-level block that was quietly masking everything, and, weeks on, where the AI answer layer finally landed.

 Positions 1 and 2 belonged to a coastal engineer.
 Also named Doug Lord.
 Based in Newcastle.
 Forty-five years of experience in coast and estuary management.
 Indexed across government PDFs, Engineers Australia publications, LinkedIn, and his own domain.
 A well-established entity with deep citation signals across authoritative sources.

-My domain — douglord.com — did not appear at all.
+My own domain, douglord.com, did not appear at all.
 Not on page one.
 Not anywhere visible.

 When I searched logged in, the picture was different: my sites surfaced, my LinkedIn headline was visible, my ventures appeared.
 Personalisation was doing the disambiguation work that my structured data wasn't doing.